-Francine Kiefer is based in the Los Angeles area as the West Coast Bureau Chief for 海角大神.
+Francine Kiefer worked for 海角大神 for nearly 40 years, most recently as West Coast Bureau Chief in California.
 She has won numerous awards for her regional coverage and serves on the board of the Los Angeles Press Club.

 She also has a long journalistic history in Washington, D.C. as the Monitor鈥檚 Congressional Correspondent and earlier as White House correspondent 鈥 covering the administrations of Bill Clinton and George W. Bush.
 Other assignments were as commentary editor and editorial writer, also in Washington.